- History and cultivation of bergamot

 - Take home message

 We know that vitamin C and fiber rich citrus fruits are healthy, but how much efficacy do they really have when it comes to “big” health issues, such as heart disease?
-Quite a bit as it turns out, but not all citrus fruits are created equal.

 While we’re all familiar with common oranges, lemons and grapefruits there are actually dozens of different varieties, all sitting in the Citrus genus.